Skip to content Skip to footer

 Premium product visibility elsewhere

-el Diario has a model similar to that of The Guardian where they talk about “socios” (members) and membership rather than subscription.
-The “socios” can access Opinion articles (the only ones that are exclusive to them), they can browse without advertising and get advanced access to some articles (all non-members can read those articles the next morning), amongst other advantages.
+el Diario has a model similar to that of where they talk about “socios” (members) and membership rather than subscription.
+The “socios” can access Opinion articles (the only ones that are exclusive to them), they can browse without and get advanced access to some articles (all non-members can read those articles the next morning), amongst other advantages.

-They also choose to increase engagement before presenting the wall to ensure a reader understands their value and has a higher propensity to convert when they do get blocked.
+They also choose to increase before presenting the wall to ensure a reader understands their value and has a higher propensity to convert when they do get blocked.

 For instance, modules at the side of articles promote their various newsletters, allowing a reader to select the “boletines” that interest them and share their email address without leaving the page.